josephinewilliams8/Clean-Room-Detection/README.md

 # Cleanroom Suit Detection
 In this repository, we use an object recognition model to detect people wearing different coloured labcoats working on a Brewer Resist Machine in a cleanroom.
-The model uses weights that are generated using transfer learning on the pre-trained YOLOv8 small model.
+The model uses weights that are generated using transfer learning on the pre-trained YOLOv8 model.

 Click on [this link](https://github.com/ultralytics/ultralytics) to learn more about YOLO models!